Artisan vs Conversica: Key Differences Explained

 • Are you looking for a point solution, or a platform that covers prospecting, intelligence, engagement, and analytics?

 Artisan is built for sales teams that want to automate cold outbound prospecting from scratch.
-Its AI BDR, Ava, handles lead discovery, email personalization, and send management in one platform, drawing from a database of 300M+ B2B contacts across 200+ countries.
+Its AI BDR, Ava, the Autonomous AI BDR, handles lead discovery, email personalization, and send management in one platform, drawing from a database of 300M+ B2B contacts across 200+ countries.
 For high-volume outbound organizations with broad target markets, Artisan can replace several point tools and scale email campaigns without adding headcount.
-However, Ava cannot reply to incoming emails, struggles with niche vertical ICPs, and multiple users have reported sending over a thousand emails with zero replies, pointing to messaging quality problems.
+However, Ava cannot respond to incoming emails (she can only suggest replies), struggles with niche vertical ICPs, and multiple users have reported sending over a thousand emails with zero replies, pointing to messaging quality problems at scale.

-Conversica is built for organizations that already have leads but aren't working them fast enough.
-Its AI Agents hold persistent, multi-turn conversations across email, SMS, chat, and messaging apps, following up for days or weeks until a prospect is qualified and ready for a human rep. Backed by over a decade of conversation data from 2,000+ teams and named a Leader in the Forrester Wave for Conversation Automation Solutions for B2B, Conversica excels at reactivating dormant pipeline and engaging leads that reps don't have time to touch.
+Conversica is built for organizations that already have leads but are not working them fast enough.
+Its AI Agents hold persistent, multi-turn conversations across email, SMS, chat, and messaging apps, following up for days or weeks until a prospect is qualified and ready for a human rep. Backed by over a decade of conversation data from 1.5 billion conversations powered for 2,000+ teams and named a Forrester Wave Leader for Conversation Automation Solutions for B2B, Conversica excels at reactivating dormant pipeline and engaging leads that reps do not have time to touch.
 The trade-off: no pricing transparency, no self-serve onboarding, and the strongest case studies cluster in sports, automotive, and higher education.

-ZoomInfo is an AI GTM platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a comprehensive data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context shows not just what happened, but why it happened and which actions to take next.
-Your team can run sales motions from the GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the API and MCP in any front-end, including AI agents like Artisan or platforms like Conversica.
+Your team can run sales motions from GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the Enterprise API and ZoomInfo MCP in any front-end, including AI agents like Artisan or platforms like Conversica.

 If you want your AI sales tools to work with accurate data and real buying signals, see how ZoomInfo can help.